FanavaranFakhteh/DaroonApp/README.md

 # DaroonApp

-**DaroonApp** is an in app purchase library for Developers who wanna have payment in there Android Applications it's easy to safe and works for all Applications
+**DaroonApp** is an in app purchase library for Developers who wanna have payment in there Android Applications. it's easy to use and works for all Applications

+for more information please see the [website](http://daroonapp.com)

 **Download**